Bamboo forest

 The term bamboo forests is commonly used for bamboo plant communities even though bamboo is a grass, not a tree.
 Definitions of bamboo forests vary by country and may be contradictory.

 Overview

 Bamboos often create communities that are almost entirely composed of a single species unlike other forests.
 Bamboos also differ from ordinary trees both in appearance and characteristics like having trunks that are sturdy but do not grow thick.
-Bamboos grow quickly and abundant, often preventing sunlight from touching the ground, making it difficult for other plants to grow in bamboo forests which is why you will only see bamboo trees in these forests and rarely any other type of vegetation. and creating a unique landscape of dense bamboo.
+Bamboos grow quickly and abundantly, often preventing sunlight from touching the ground, making conditions difficult for other plants to grow in bamboo forests which is why one will only see bamboo trees in these forests and rarely any other type of vegetation. and creating a unique landscape of dense bamboo.

 Human uses

 Bamboo is used in various ways as a valuable natural material in many Asian countries.
 As such, bamboo forests are seen as a vital source to create tools and resource that are important to the livelihood of these communities.

 When bamboo forests are managed with moderate extraction, they have the ability of deterring landslides or erosions in the event of an earthquake or other natural disasters.